Scurrlin/Kata-Machine/README.md

 }
 ```

-Create a day of katas, this will use the list in the `ligma.config.js`
+Create a day of katas; this will use the list in the `ligma.config.js`

 ```bash
 yarn generate
 ```

-This will progressively create folders named
+This will progressively create folders as shown below:

 ```
 src/day1